designstem/projects/packaging/index.md

 -

-## History of human made packages
+## Human made packaging

+Whenever products are sold, they need to be protected for their transport, before their use.
+Whether salesmen wrap fish into old newspaper at a market or whether we have high-end hifi products that are put into shiny, colorful packaging.
+Packaging has always been there whenever there were products which have been sold and/or transported.

 1. The evolution of packaging is strongly related to human history.
-Watch the following video:
+Watch the following video and find out more:

   <details>
     <summary>Watch the video overview</summary>
     <f-video src="https://www.youtube.com/watch?time_continue=4&v=xz9UM9ZVvXY" />
   </details>

 2. Look for packaging around you and find differences between them regarding their shape.
+Compare the shape to the product inside.
+In which way does the packaging mirror the inside?

 3. Take pictures of these packagings for future reference.

 <br>